gsmainclusivetechlab/mmapi-android-sdk/README.md

     The bulk disbursment with maker/checkeer use case consist of  following  request

-    1.Perform a Bulk Disbursement
+  1.Perform a Bulk Disbursement <br />
-    2.Retrieve Batch Transactions that have Completed
+  2.Retrieve Batch Transactions that have Completed <br />
-    3.Retrieve Batch Transactions that have been Rejected 4.Approve Batch request
+  3.Retrieve Batch Transactions that have been Rejected <br />
+  4.Approve Batch request <br />
-    5.Retrieve the batch request
+  5.Retrieve the batch request <br />

 perfom the step 1 to step 3 which is already mentioned in bulk disbursment use cases